 Binocular string exercises help to train convergence and help the eyes to avoid suppression.
-Convergence is when both eyes move inwards (towards the nose) as we follow an object coming towards us.
+Convergence is when both eyes move inwards (towards the nose) as we look at objects up close.
 If our eyes do not converge, the near object will be seen as two (or doubled).
 For any reading or computer task we are converging the eyes different amounts to keep the image single.

 Start with the three beads pushed away from you ‒ one at 15cm from your nose, one at the far end of the string and one in the middle at 30cm from your nose.

-4. Concentrate on the far bead.
+Concentrate on the far bead.
 Make sure that this bead is single and clear.
 The two other beads should look fuzzy and double.
 Be aware that the beads that you are not looking at are double at all times; also be aware of the string and how it crosses at the bead you are concentrating on.

-5. If you can do this successfully, shift your concentration to the middle bead.
+If you can do this successfully, shift your concentration to the middle bead.
 This middle bead should now be clear and single, while the other two beads are double and fuzzy.